vertoforce/airtablewatcher/README.md

 Airtable watcher is a simple library to make it easy to run backend go code based on an airtable frontend.

-The library watches the airtable field named `State` and runs a function when the state is changed to the watching state.
+The library watches an airtable base and runs a function when a field is changed to the `triggerValue`.

 ## Example